rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

 Test your application’s performance at scale by performing the following
 tasks:

-- Run a baseline test load test by using Load Impact, Loader.io, Apica&reg;
+- Run a baseline load test by using Load Impact, Loader.io, Apica&reg;
   LoadTest&reg;, or another load testing service.
 This step helps you estimate how additional traffic might impact the application.
 - Examine the test results and make appropriate changes to your configuration (such as adjusting Apache&reg; MaxClients).
 - Run an additional load test after you tune your configuration to estimate how much traffic your site or application can handle.
-- Conduct GET vs POST testing.
+- Conduct GET versus POST testing.
 If your application is transactional, ensure that you load test the transactions in addition to page loads.

 ### Optimization